jonlivingstone/archonpdf/README.md

 Archon PDF is a small server that merges two PDF files, one representing the odd and another the even pages (also known as recto and verso).

 This utility is useful is you have a scanner with a document feeder, but which cannot process both sides of the pages at once.
+This will transform your single-sided scanner in a both-sides scanner (almost)!
+The main advantage of this tool is that **you don't have to reverse the pages**, it will do it for you!

+### Usage

+After configuration, scan large two-sided documents at blazing speeds!

+1. Put the document as normally in your document feeder.
+The odd side of the page is pointing up.
+2. Scan the document normally saving to a 'odd' network share.
+3. Flip the document around.
+You should see the last (even) page of the document.
+Do not change the order of the pages.
+4. Scan the document a second time, this time saving to a 'even' network share.
+5. Wait a few minutes or seconds.. and you should see the merged document in your favorite document manager!

+If you have many documents to scan, you don't need to wait for each document to be fully processed, you may start to scan the odd pages of your next document a few seconds after finishing the even pages of the previous document.

 Used in combination with a document management system such as [Paperless-ngx](https://github.com/paperless-ngx/paperless-ngx), this enables you to scan and ingest large two-sided documents at great speed!